-Designing comfort and efficiency for a challenging industrial environment at Site C
+Designing comfort and efficiency for a challenging industrial environment at Site C in BC

 Fort St. John, BC

 BC Hydro wanted to make sure its employees had a safe, inclusive and efficient place to work at their Site C facility, planned to annually generate 5,100 gigawatt hours of clean, renewable electricity.
 Located in northeastern BC, near the city of Fort St. John, they asked our design team to create an operations facility and emergency response building their staff could call home.

 Through close collaboration with the Site C team, Kasian created a workplace that will be safe, efficient, and highly functional.
 I’m confident our team will be proud to work in such a great workplace.”

 Manager, Design at BC Hydro

 Our design solution had to accommodate a wide range of non-complimentary tasks and functions within a very small space, including mechanical, carpentry and electrical shops, painting booth, telecommunication rooms, ‘always-on’ post-disaster control room, lunchroom and offices.
 Further, acoustics, building and industry-specific safety codes had to be considered.

 BC Hydro wanted their employees to be productive, safe and satisfied with their new workplace, so we undertook an intensive research and consultation phase to understand their design needs.
 We immersed ourselves into the everyday realities of the client and multi-stakeholder consultants which included seeking input and feedback from workers stationed at two nearby BC Hydro generating facilities.
 In doing so, we uncovered the site’s full potential for efficiency, safety and employee collaboration.